The Difference Between Fog And Mist, And How Each One Occurs

 Advection fog forms when moist air moves over a cold surface, for example, the ocean or a snow-covered area.
 (Advection means the horizontal movement of air ) As a result, the air rapidly cools down, condensates, and fog forms near the surface of the ground.

 This type of fog is commonly found in coastal regions, where moist air is blown over the cold ocean waters.
 Often, the wind blows the fog inland, affecting coastal cities like San Francisco in the United States, Birmingham in the UK, and the harbor area in Hong Kong.

 This short-lived type of fog usually occurs during the early evenings, with calm and clear skies.
 The ground loses heat quickly due to thermal radiation, and as the air close to the ground cools down past dew point, condensation takes place, and fog forms.

 As mentioned, the fog does not last very long and is quickly dissipates after sunrise as the surface starts to warm up.

 3) Evaporation Fog

 Evaporation fog (also called steam fog) occurs when cold air moves over a body of warmer water.
-The warm moist air directly above the surface water comes in contact with the colder air, cools down as the two combines and condensation takes place, causing fog to form.
+The warm moist air directly above the surface water comes in contact with the colder air, cools down as the two combine and condensation takes place, causing fog to form.

 This type of fog is often seen over confined bodies of water.
-The layer of fog hanging over swamps, large and smaller lakes, and sometimes even swimming pools, are all great examples of evaporation fog.
+The layer of fog hanging over swamps, large and smaller lakes, and sometimes even swimming pools are all great examples of evaporation fog.